shuban-789/HSCTF-2023-brainhurt-writeup/Reverse Engineering/brain-hurt/writeup.md

 Challenge description: Rumor has it Godzilla had a stroke trying to read the code

-To solve this problem we are given source code to what seems to be an encryption program and checker (as shwon below).
+To solve this problem we are given source code to what seems to be an encryption program and checker (as shown below).

 ```
 import sys